You know that feeling of excitement when you just bought a piece of land or house, especially if you are buying such for the first time.

 The first step to follow to perfect land title in Lagos Nigeria is to obtain Governor’s Consent.

-As earlier explained, landowners need to get the consent of the governor of the state where their property is located before they can sell them.
+As earlier explained, landowners need to get the consent of the governors of the state where their property is before they can sell them.
 However, most sellers don’t.
 Thereby, leaving the process of obtaining the consent with the buyer.

-That’s why, irrespective of who the burden of getting the Governor’s Consent falls on, the seller/owner is the only legitimate person to sign the application letter for consent.
+That’s why, irrespective of whom the burden of getting the Governor’s Consent falls on, the seller/owner is the only legitimate person to sign the application letter for consent.

 In summary, you will provide the following documents to obtain a Governor’s Consent: